Reinsurance: Proportional

 Under proportional reinsurance, one or more reinsurers take a stated percentage share of each policy that an insurer issues ("writes").
 The reinsurer will then receive that stated percentage of the premiums and will pay the stated percentage of claims.
-In addition, the reinsurer will allow a "ceding commission" to the insurer to cover the costs incurred by the ceding insurer (mainly acquisition and administration, as well as the expected profit that the cedant is giving up).
+In addition, the reinsurer will allow a "ceding commission" to the insurer to cover the costs incurred by the ceding insurer (mainly acquisition and administration, as well as the expected profit that the cedent is giving up).

 The arrangement may be "quota share" or "surplus reinsurance" (also known as surplus of line or variable quota share treaty) or a combination of the two.
 Under a quota share arrangement, a fixed percentage (say 75%) of each insurance policy is reinsured.
 Under a surplus share arrangement, the ceding company decides on a "retention limit": say $100,000.
 The ceding company retains the full amount of each risk, up to a maximum of $100,000 per policy or per risk, and the excess over this retention limit is reinsured.

 The ceding company may seek a quota share arrangement for several reasons.
 First, it may not have sufficient capital to prudently retain all of the business that it can sell.
 For example, it may only be able to offer a total of $100 million in coverage, but by reinsuring 75% of it, it can sell four times as much, and retain some of the profits on the additional business via the ceding commission.

 The ceding company may seek surplus reinsurance to limit the losses it might incur from a small number of large claims as a result of random fluctuations in experience.
 In a 9 line surplus treaty the reinsurer would then accept up to $900,000 (9 lines).
 So if the insurance company issues a policy for $100,000, they would keep all of the premiums and losses from that policy.
 If they issue a $200,000 policy, they would give (cede) half of the premiums and losses to the reinsurer (1 line each).
-The maximum automatic underwriting capacity of the cedant would be $1,000,000 in this example.
+The maximum automatic underwriting capacity of the cedent would be $1,000,000 in this example.
 Any policy larger than this would require facultative reinsurance.